ptomulik/rubygems-oval/README.md

 ##<a id="usage"></a>Usage

 The usage is basically a two-step procedure.
-The first step is to declare options shape.
+The first step is to declare data to be validated.
 This would create a validator object.
-The second step is to validate options within a method using the previously constructed validator.
-For simple hashes the entire construction may fit to a single line.
+The second step is to validate data using the previously constructed validator.
+For simple cases the entire construction may fit to a single line.
 Let's start with such a simple example.

 ###<a id="example-1-declaring-simple-options"></a>Example 1: Declaring Simple Options

-The method `foo` in the following code accepts only `{}` and `{:foo => value}` as `ops`, where `value` is arbitrary:
+The method `foo` in the following code accepts only `{}` and `{:foo => value}` as `ops` hash, and the `value` may be anything:

 ```ruby
 # Options validator